animaltrackapp/AnimalTrack/privacypolicy.md

 How We Protect Your Personal Information
 We are committed to protecting the Personal Information You share with Us through the use of AnimalTrack and We maintain reasonable physical, electronic and procedural safeguards to protect Your Personal Information.
 We limit access to Personal Information by Our own employees to individuals who are authorized for the proper handling of such information and any employee found violating Our standards of security and confidentiality is subject to Our disciplinary processes.
 We request Our service providers to follow the same policy.
 Unfortunately, We cannot guarantee that data transmitted over the Internet will always be secure.
 As a result, although We strive to protect Your Personal Information, We cannot ensure or warrant the security of any information You transmit or We may learn as a result of Your use of AnimalTrack and You do so at Your own risk.
 If, for any reason, You do not agree with this Privacy Policy, please do not use or attempt to take advantage of any of the information, services, features or functions of AnimalTrack that might require You to provide Your Personal Information.
-Please note that for Your safety and security, We may ask You to verify Your identity before responding to such requests.
-For any such information or requests, contact the AnimalTrack Data Protection Officer at privacy@AnimalTrack.org.
 Posting Observations
 If You do not wish to have the time, date, place, or other identifying information of an Observation included on AnimalTrack, You should not post an Observation.
 Withdraw Consent